Envisioning a Virginia where every need for mobility-related rehabilitation equipment is fulfilled.

 Meet the F.R.E.E.
 Leadership and Staff

-F.R.E.E. is led by a State Board of Directors headed by its President, Rich Ellis.
+F.R.E.E. is led by the Virginia Board of Directors headed by its President, Rich Ellis.
 Day-to-day management is led by our Executive Director, Robin Ramsey.
 For general inquiries, please contact our Roanoke office at email@example.com.

 Board of Directors: Rich Ellis (President); Bryan Gregory (President Elect); Mike McGuire (Treasurer); Catherine Kilbane (Secretary); Sara Ruhlman; Jim Haines; Leah Savelyev; and Sheila Peters.
 F.R.E.E.’s founder is Dr. Bruce Stelmack.